-As noted above, the spatial unit used in the State and Territory atlases it is the Statistical Local Area (SLA).
+As noted above, the spatial unit used in the State and Territory atlases is the Statistical Local Area (SLA).
 The SLA is a spatial unit within the Australian Standard Geographical Classification (ASGC 1996), the geographical classification developed by the Australian Bureau of Statistics (ABS) for coding data to areas within Australia and is a standard geographic area for many statistical purposes.
-It was chosen as the area to be mapped in the State and Territory atlases because it is the smallest area to which a wide range of statistics is coded across all States and Territories.
-The SLA is, in a majority of cases, based on (and equal to) a local government area.
-This gives rise to a number of concerns, which include the wide variability in size (both of area and population) the lack of control that the ABS has over changes in these boundaries.
+It was chosen as the area to be mapped in this atlas because it is the smallest area to which a wide range of statistics is coded across all States and Territories.